 Adopting a minimalist lifestyle and going minimalist is rewarding in that we’re able to focus on more important things in our lives and make up room for more.
 People believe that being minimalists mean getting rid of all the excess material possessions around us.

-Truth be told, getting rid of excess material possessions is an option, but let’s not get carried away and take it one step at a time.
+Truth be told, getting rid of all your excess material possessions is an option, but let’s not get carried away and take it one step at a time.

 Minimalists focus on making time and room for more fulfilling aspects of our lives—experiences, freedom, and being better versions of ourselves.
 Removing our focus on excess material possessions is what allows us to put our focus on what matters the most—ourselves.

 The minimalism movement is similar to a Buddhist monk’s Zen way of living.
 Get rid of all unnecessary things in your life.
 Create room for more essential things in your life.